ShenShu2016/uwcssa_ca/README.md

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`

+### Motiation
+* To optimize the management of the student council (UWINCSSA) as well as its efficient operation.
+* To build relationships among the student council, students and the local community and have them engaged.
+* To improve accessibility.

 ### Built With